 Homelessness in today’s society has reached a peak unparalleled in history.
 Even prior to the devastating long-term economic effects from the global pandemic, seventeen out of every 10,000 people in the United States were experiencing homelessness on a single night in January 2019 according to the U.S. Department of Housing and Urban Development (HUD).
 Those in the arts community have not been shielded from the financial downturn of the past year.
 Consequently, the solvency of artists and arts organizations across the nation is in extreme peril.
 However, it is in times of crisis that the Arts that are always found on the front line towards bringing back humanity and dignity because it is creativity that lies at the core of what it means to be human.

-It is with this in mind that discussions began between composer Lucas Richman and violinist Mitchell Newman for the creation of this new work for violin and orchestra for the 2022-2023 season.
-This piece will address, and serve as a catalyst for meaningful discussion, the connections between homelessness and mental health as well as the role the Arts can play in restoring humanity and dignity to the ever-growing population of displaced citizens.
+It is with this in mind that discussions began between composer Lucas Richman and violinist Mitchell Newman for the creation of this new work for violin and orchestra for the 2022-2023 and 2023-2024 seasons.
+This piece addresses and serves as a catalyst for meaningful discussion, the connections between homelessness and mental health as well as the role the Arts can play in restoring humanity and dignity to the ever-growing population of displaced citizens.

-- Street Jams (a collage of personalities and street sounds)
+- Our Stories (a collage of personalities and street sounds)

-- Fears and Delusions (addressing the plight of veterans and their families)
+- Fever Dreams/Move (addressing the plight of veterans and their families)

-- Tzedakah For My Child (restoring self-worth through grace and kindness)
+- Shelter For My Child (restoring self-worth through grace and kindness)

-- Looking Back Inside (examining the barriers to re-entry into society)
+- Finding Home (examining the barriers to re-entry into society)

-- Additionally, the 3rd movement, “Tzedakah For My Child,” will be available in separate form for use by youth orchestras in the spirit of social education and community service (Tzedakah means “charity” in Hebrew).
+The 3rd movement, “Shelter For My Child,” will be available in separate form for use by youth orchestras in the spirit of social education and community service.